sally9805/Neural-Artistic-Style-Transfer/index.md

 *Figure 3: Five iterations for each style-content pair*
 ### Evaluation
-We include both quantative and qualitative evaluations for the results retured by the model.
+We include both quantative and qualitative evaluations for the results returned by the model.
 For qualitative evaluation, we simply evaluate the synthesized images manually.
 For quantative evaluation, we use the specific weighted loss values returned after each iteration of optimization.

 ### Findings